UPPS No. 04.01.01

 contractually binding non-university custodians to implement and comply with their specified security controls and procedures;

-reviewing and maintaining access authorization lists based on documented security risk management decisions; this includes periodically reviewing the access authorization lists for their assets to ensure that authorization is revoked from those whose roles no longer justify the specified access (see TAC 202.72 (1)).
+reviewing and maintaining access authorization lists based on documented security risk management decisions; this includes reviewing the access authorization lists for their assets to ensure that authorization is revoked from those whose roles no longer justify the specified access (see TAC 202.72 (1)).
 Authorization lists reviewed should be comprehensive and include all components of the information asset (e.g., system, application and database accounts); and

 - In consultation with the IRM and ISO, custodians provide information asset services to both owners and users.
 A custodian may be a person (such as a departmental system support specialist), a team or department (such as Technology Resources), or a third-party provider of information resource management services (such as a website or application hosting firm).

 Regardless of how the role is filled, custodians are expected to:

 assist the owner in identifying cost-effective controls, along with monitoring techniques and procedures for detecting and reporting control failures or violations;

 implement the controls and monitoring techniques and procedures specified by the owner and as specified by university policies, procedures, and standards;